CirculatoryHealth/gwas2single/README.md

 <!--  * How people can offer to contribute to the project                    -->
 <!--  * A contributor code of conduct, https://www.contributor-covenant.org/ -->

+#### Project data

+The data associated with this project is public and references are available in the paper.
+The original single-cell RNA sequencing data from the Athero-Express is available through [DataverseNL](https://dataverse.nl/dataverse/atheroexpress).
+The remaining summary results and parsed data will be deposited on Zenodo under [10.5281/zenodo.4823040](https://zenodo.org/record/4823040).

 ### Reproducibility

 This project uses the Workflow for Open Reproducible Code in Science (WORCS) to